SaaS lessons shared on the Framework podcast

-Baked into our DNA is the fact that Fathom has to look and work as simply as possible (or be way basic, if you prefer) and also never store and sell personal data.
+Baked into our DNA is the fact that Fathom has to look and work as simply as possible, and also never store and sell personal data.

 The business model of an advertising company is to give a product away for "free" but turn around and sell personal data to generate revenue.
 It's not a coincidence that one of the biggest advertising companies in the world gives aways its analytics product.
 This isn't an altruistic endeavour on their part, it's calculated and done so because they rent, sell, retarget our data on a massive scale.

 The business model of Fathom is wholly different.
 We are a software company, not an advertising company, so we charge a fair price for our service.
 We generate revenue/profit by offering our customers Fathom from $14/month, which is both fair to our customers and helps us stay infinitely sustainable (profitable businesses don't really go out of business).

 If we charged less, we wouldn't be able to afford our industry-leading backend that keeps our servers always-online, infinitely scalable when there are massive traffic spikes, and fast, so freaking fast.
 If we charged less, we'd end up with a budget solution hosted on a couple VPS servers (which would be prone to outages, slowing down from spikes, and not able to render customer dashboards at the speed we feel is appropriate).